-James Cameron explained: "I'm not going to say exactly HOW we're bringing him back, but it's a science fiction story, after all.
+James Cameron explained: "I'm not going to say exactly HOW we're bringing him back, but it's a science fiction story, after all."

-Deadline has also reported that Jemaine Clement has joined the series as marine biologist Dr Ian Garvin, described by Cameron as "one of my favourite characters".
+Fast & Furious star Vin Diesel has added another franchise to his CV too as he's joined the sequels, alongside Jemaine Clement as marine biologist Dr Ian Garvin, described by Cameron as "one of my favourite characters".

 There was some initial confusion about the inclusion of Harry Potter's David Thewlis to the sequel.
 It turns out he'll be in Avatar 3 (and 4 and 5) but not the second film.